PHONG NHA: HOME OF THE WORLD’S LARGEST CAVE

 Over the last decade, a multifaceted sustainable tourism model has grown throughout Phong Nha, turning the region from impoverished to an epicenter of adventure and eco-tourism initiatives that actually benefit the locals instead of foreign companies and conglomerates.

-Aside from the main draw of the caves, Phong Nha is filled with other activities to indulge in such as jungle trekking, rock climbing, river kayaking, and off-road cycling.
-Whether you’re a group of friends looking for a new experience, part of an active couple, or a family with older children and teenagers, we’ve got a wide assortment of tailor-made Phong Nha packages to fuel your adventurous side.
-Keep reading to find the perfect fit!
+Aside from the main draw of the caves, Phong Nha is filled with other activities to indulge in such as jungle trekking, river kayaking, and off-road cycling.
+Whether you’re a group of friends looking for a new experience, part of an active couple, or a family, we’ve got a wide assortment of tailor-made Phong Nha packages to fuel your adventurous side.

 The area of Phong Nha is chockfull of impressive caves to suit any type of level.
 Some, like Paradise Cave, are great for those with children of any age, as it’s just a quick 20-minute walk into the jungles of Phong Nha Ke Bang National Park.
 For slightly more adventurous families, a trip underground to river caves like Nuoc Not and Hang Va will have you swimming and traversing by rope and harness like a pro in no time.